Master of Arts in Creative Psychotherapy

 This is the first accredited programme of its kind here in Ireland to offer a comprehensive, experiential training in Play Therapy as part of a fully professionally recognised MA qualification as a Psychotherapist with a major emphasis on the practice of Play Therapy.
-While many courses address working with adult clients, our focus on younger clients is unique in a humanistic and integrative psychotherapy training, as is our intense focus on the use of play and creative therapies.
-Graduates will be ideally placed to work as therapists with children and young people presenting with emotional difficulties that may be mild or severe in nature and to practice as humanistic counsellors/psychotherapists.
+Our focus on younger clients is unique in a humanistic and integrative psychotherapy training, as is our intense focus on utilising creative, action methods that bring neuroscientific learning and interpersonal neurobiological concepts into the heart of developmentally appropriate clinical practice.
+Our MA graduates are ideally placed to work as psychotherapists with children and young people presenting with emotional difficulties that may be mild or severe in nature.
+Having achieved the dual qualifications, they practice as psychotherapists specialising in play therapy.
 This course incorporates both professional and academic training.
+Graduates of the four-year programme are eligible for professional accreditation as a psychotherapist and play therapist with the Irish Association for Play Therapy and Psychotherapy (IAPTP).
 The MA is awarded by Quality and Qualifications Ireland (QQI).
-The QQI course code is PG21811 (9M18873).
-It is an IAHIP recognised course – the only child and adolescent training to achieve this status.
-IAHIP (Irish Association of Humanistic and Integrative Psychotherapy) is a section of the Irish Council for Psychotherapy so members are eligible to receive the European Certificate in Psychotherapy.
+The MA has also been awarded course recognition by the European Association for Psychotherapy (EAP) for core psychotherapy training courses.
+The course is also a recognised course of the Irish Association for Play Therapy and Psychotherapy (IAPTP) and by the European Association for Integrative Psychotherapy (EAIP).
+Graduates are eligible to be awarded the European Certificate in Integrative Psychotherapy.

 QQI replaced the National Qualification Authority of Ireland (NQAI), The Further Education and Training Awards Council of Ireland (FETAC), and the Higher Education and Training Awards Council (HETAC) in November 2012.
 It also took over functions of the Irish Universities Quality Board.